 What Cat is Best for Rat Catching?

 There is nothing on the internet to help us.
 This is no surprise because, in truth, you won’t know which cat is the best for rat catching because it comes down to the individual personality of the cat.
 Some cats will be excellent and some relatively uninterested.

 Both champions mentioned above were tabby cats.
 That does not mean that tabby cats are good rat catchers.
 It just means that there are more tabby cats than any other sort of cat.

 If I was adopting a cat for the sole purpose of keeping rodent populations down I’d use these guidelines:

 - Adopt a rescue cat from the local shelter.

 - Choose a cat that was semi-feral or stray and brought in.
 Most often these cats are deemed unsuitable and euthanised but I would have thought they would have more finely honed hunting skills.
 However, you’ll have to do a bit of domestication.

 - Chose a red tabby cat.
 I feel that these cats are a little more alpha type and also well behaved.
 This assessment is anecdotal and completely unscientific.

 - Ask the shelter people for their advice.
 They should know the character of their cats or have an idea about their individual personalities.
 This is important because, as mentioned, it comes down to individual cats.
 You can’t brand one type of cat better than another.

-- Don’t bother about adopting a purebred, pedigree cat.
+- Don’t bother about adopting a purebred, pedigree cat (but see the comment below about the Bombay cat – nice comment).
 They will be no better and possibly worse.
 However, the Maine Coon evolved as a barn cat in the USA.
 Perhaps rat catching is still in her blood?